Muhammad0602/Leaderboard/README.md

 ## 🔭 Future Features <a name="future-features"></a>

 - I am working on the desktop version of the project, and soon God willing I'll deploy it.
-- I am working to add some other loading like fonts, urls etc.
+- I am working to add some beautiful design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>